-3. Be in good standing with the previous or present law-enforcement agency where such individual was or is employed, mistreatment, or financial exploitation of patients and residents of facilities and adults who are impaired as defined in § 3902 of Title 31 anywhere in this State as directed by the Department and shall have the power to make arrests and serve writs anywhere in this State.
+3. Be in good standing with the previous or present law-enforcement agency where such individual was or is employed, a.
+In conducting such investigations, the special investigators have the statewide powers enumerated under § 1911 of Title 11 and such other powers as conferred by law on police officers, but such powers are limited to offenses involving abuse, neglect, mistreatment, or financial exploitation of patients and residents of long term care facilities and adults who are impaired anywhere in this State as directed by the Department.